ernest-lian/ernest-lian/README.md

 🎓 i am a recent Computer Science grad from the University of Waterloo

-💻 currently working at Shopify as a backed developer on the Online Store Editor team
+💻 currently working at Shopify as a backend developer on the Selling Strategies team!

 📚 really interested in data analytics & front-end development

-🖌️ aspiring vegetarian, LP record collector, part-time embroiderer, really like twizzlers, not a fan of hummus
+🖌️ aspiring vegetarian, LP record collector, part-time embroiderer, really like twizzlers

 ☕ if you'd like to chat, please reach out! ❤️